-• Continue development of the Central Business District (CBD).
+• Continue development of the Downtown Subarea.

-The CBD is the center of commercial and cultural activity for the city.
+The Downtown Subarea is the center of commercial and cultural activity for the city.
 It encompasses both the Lakewood Towne Center and Colonial Center.
-The area in and around the Towne Center is envisioned as a magnet for intensive mixed use urban development including higher density office and residential uses.
-At the north end of the CBD, the Colonial Center will serve as the hub of Lakewood's cultural activity.
+In 2018, the City adopted the Downtown Subarea Plan, Code and Planned Action to spur placemaking and significant redevelopment in the subarea, including planning for 2,257 housing units and 7,369 jobs.
+The Downtown Subarea Plan includes goals, policies and strategies to implement its vision; it is hereby incorporated by reference into the Comprehensive Plan, The area in and around the Towne Center is envisioned as a magnet for intensive mixed use urban development including higher density office and residential uses.
+At the north end of the Downtown subarea, the Colonial Center will serve as the hub of Lakewood's cultural activity.
 Higher quality, denser urban redevelopment is expected within the District, noticeably increasing social, cultural, and commercial activity.
 Streetscape and other urban design improvements will make this area more accessible and inviting to pedestrians.